zyoJoef/SPUM-Activities/1st year/Computer Programming 1/README.md

-# 2nd Semester Subject involving (mostly) the use of C++ Programming Language and Progamiz Online Compiler
+# 2nd Semester Subject involving (mostly) the use of C++ Programming Language and Programiz Online Compiler